In the light of the government announcement of March 20th, all pubs are now closed until further notice.

 Classic, "olde worlde" charm abounds in this timber framed building.
 A massive inglenook fireplace can be found in one bar.
-Beers are usually from Adnams, Woodfordes or Nethergate breweries.
-It also offers good food at reasonable prices.
+Beers usually from Adnams, Woodfordes or Nethergate breweries.
+Also offering good food at reasonable prices.

 The building mainly dates from the 16th century (though with wood carvings dating from 1410) and part of it was previously used as a shop.
 It takes its name from Miss Peacock, the maiden name of the mother of sisters who once ran the establishment.